TeamNewPipe/NewPipe/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 <!-- Hey.
 Our [contribution guidelines](https://github.com/TeamNewPipe/NewPipe/blob/HEAD/.github/CONTRIBUTING.md) might be a nice
  document to read before you fill out the request :) -->
 #### Is your feature request related to a problem?
-Please describe.
+Please describe it
 A clear and concise description of what the problem is.
 Example: *I want to do X, but there is no way to do it.*

 #### Describe the solution you'd like
 A clear and concise description of what you want to happen.
-Example: *I think it would be nice if you would add feature Y so it will make it easier.*
+Example: *I think it would be nice if you add feature Y which makes X possible.*

 #### Describe alternatives you've considered
 A clear and concise description of any alternative solutions or features you've considered.